Time To Build.

 The mission of the Black Achievement Fund is to recycle Black wealth back into black communities, creating a sustainable independent source of capital to fund a national Black economic and community development agenda.

-To establish this billion-dollar bank account we need at least 10 million Black people to contribute at least $9 a month to the BAF.
-This will generate $90 million a month, and over $1 billion a year to fund and sustain all of our free and at-cost programs and services outlined in this pamphlet and detailed on our website.
+To establish this billion-dollar fund we need at least 10 million Black people to contribute at least $9 a month to the BAF.
+This will generate $90 million a month, and over $1 billion a year to fund and sustain all of our free and at-cost programs and services outlined on this website and detailed in our pamphlet.

 MEMBERSHIP IS COMPLETELY FREE UNTIL WE REACH OUR 10 MILLION MEMBER/$1 BILLION CAMPAIGN GOAL!
 We simply require a ONE-TIME good faith contribution of $9 to confirm your future commitment and to help fund the campaign.